Natural Treatment Options for Common Infections

 RESOURCES – CLICK HERE

-This article was originally published as a chapter in the book Natural Health Made Easy: The Briobiotic Protocol (2016)
+This article was initially published as a chapter in the book Natural Health Made Easy: The Briobiotic Protocol (2016)

 Dr. Robertson is a health researcher and educator, not a physician.
 The information provided here is not medical advice, a professional diagnosis, opinion, treatment, or service to you or any other individual.
 The information provided is for educational and anecdotal purposes only and is not a substitute for medical or professional care.
 You should not use the information in place of a visit, call consultation, or the advice of your physician or other healthcare providers.
 Dr. Robertson is not liable or responsible for any advice, course of treatment, diagnosis, or additional information, services, or product you obtain or utilize.
 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY, YOU SHOULD IMMEDIATELY CALL 911 OR YOUR PHYSICIAN.